Iran hostage crisis: Consequences for Iran

-The hostage-taking is considered largely unsuccessful for Iran, as the negotiated settlement with the U.S. did not meet any of Iran's original demands.
+The hostage crisis is generally regarded as unsuccessful for Iran, as the negotiated settlement with the United States failed to achieve any of Iran's original demands.
 Iran lost international support for its war against Iraq.
-However, anti-Americanism intensified and the crisis served to benefit those Iranians who had supported it.
+However, anti-Americanism intensified, and the crisis served to benefit those Iranians who had supported it.
 Politicians such as Khoeiniha and Behzad Nabavi were left in a stronger position, while those associated with – or accused of association with – the U.S. were removed from the political picture.
 Khomeini biographer, Baqer Moin, described the crisis as "a watershed in Khomeini's life" that transformed him from "a cautious, pragmatic politician" into "a modern revolutionary single-mindedly pursuing a dogma."
 In Khomeini's statements, imperialism and liberalism were "negative words," while revolution "became a sacred word, sometimes more important than Islam."

 The Iranian government commemorates the event every year with a demonstration at the embassy and the burning of an American flag.
 However, on November 4, 2009, pro-democracy protesters and reformists demonstrated in the streets of Tehran.
 When the authorities encouraged them to chant "death to America," the protesters instead chanted "death to the dictator" (referring to Iran's Supreme Leader, Ayatollah Ali Khamenei) and other anti-government slogans.